21 Things Never to Buy at a Dollar Store

 Even if you’ve had good luck with cheap gadgets before, you might be disappointed by how quickly another tech product breaks down.
 Major companies typically stick with one source for consistent quality, but generic brands will change up their process based on what’s cheapest.
 “Those brands are usually pulling in parts from a whole bunch of places—not always the same place,” says Shelton, “so the reliability of quality and safety can’t be as sure as from a name brand that has high standards for all parts of the materials used.”
 Even if you buy the same product your friend was raving about, yours might not hold up as well if the brand decided to cut corners or source materials from somewhere else.

 Where to buy electronics instead: Instead of schlepping to a store, you can now buy tech products from the comfort of your own home, like this Kindle you can find on Amazon.
+To score a good deal, try shopping around holiday sales or purchase a refurbished one.

 Over-the-counter medications in dollar stores are often getting close to—or might even be past—their expiration dates, says Woroch.
 “Instead, head to your local drug store and opt for the generic version to save money,” she says.
 Here are 17 more habits of people who are great at saving money.

 While the $1 price may be appealing, you don’t truly know exactly what you’re getting in generic dollar store vitamin bottles.
 Vitamins and supplements might optimize your health if you take them correctly.
-Here’s how to get great deals on just about anything.

 Tampons, pads, panty liners, and feminine hygiene products, like washes, should all be purchased from a reputable store or pharmacy.
 You definitely don’t want to put something in or on your body that is full of toxins.